 Record linkage and de-duplication algorithms for detecting duplicate data records, such as the Data Tamer system and its commercial descendant TAMR.
 These tools perform entity consolidation when multiple records have data for the same entity.
 As a side effect of this process, conflicting values for the same attribute can be found, indicating possible errors.

-3.2 Data Cleaning Approcahes
+3.2 Data Cleaning Approaches

 The simplest case to consider, and one of the most useful, is to analyze the set of values that appear in a single column of a database table.
 Many sources of dirty quantitative data are discoverable by examining one column at a time, including common cases of mistyping and the use of extreme default values to achieve spurious integrity on numeric columns.
 In general, quantitative data cleaning relies on the use of statistical methods to identify and repair data quality problems (Prokoshyna et al., 2015)